mcpconcierge/browser-mcp-with-chrome-ext/Chrome-Ext-Description.md

+# Important: this extantion is collecting and rpeorting on all user activities

 This Javascript code is a sophisticated background script for a web extension, integrating a wide array of functionalities.
 Here's a detailed breakdown:

 ### Core Architecture & Utilities